Sefer haYashar (midrash): Content

 Most of its extra-Biblical accounts are found in nearly the same form in other medieval compilations, or in the Talmud, other midrash or Arabic sources.
-For example, it includes the common tale that Lamech and his son Jabal accidentally killed Cain, thus requiting Cain's wickedness for slaying Abel.
+For example, it includes the common tale that Lamech and his son accidentally killed Cain, thus requiting Cain's wickedness for slaying Abel.

-There are five discrepancies when comparing it with chapter 5 of Genesis: When the Sefer relates that a son of Seth died "in the eighty-fourth year of the life of Noah", it calls that son Enoch instead of Enosh.
+There are five discrepancies when comparing it with chapter 5 of Genesis: When the Sefer relates that a son of Seth died "in the eighty-fourth year of the life of Noah," it calls that son Enoch instead of Enosh.
 Enoch actually was Jared's son.
 Other than the confusion of the names, the date agrees with Genesis.
-The Sefer also relates that Jared died in the as "336th year of the life of Noah" (instead of the "336th year", as in Genesis) and that Lamech died in the "195th year of the life of Noah (instead of the 595th year).
+The Sefer also relates that Jared died in the "336th year of the life of Noah" (instead of the 366th year, as in Genesis) and that Lamech died in the "195th year of the life of Noah (instead of the 595th year).
 It also gives different lifespans for Lamech (770 instead of 777) and Methuselah (960 instead of 969).

-In its genealogy of Abram (7:19), it makes no mention of the Cainan between Arpachsad and Shelah, in congruence with the Masoretic Text and Samaritan Pentateuch, but in conflict with the Septuagint (LXX) and Luke's genealogy in chapter 3 of his Gospel.
+In its genealogy of Abram (7:19), it makes no mention of the Cainan between Arpachshad and Selah, in congruence with the Masoretic Text and the Samaritan Pentateuch, but in conflict with the Septuagint and with the genealogy of Jesus in Luke 3.

 In its highly interpolated account of God's testing of Abraham concerning Isaac, it says in 23:50-51: "And when they were going along Isaac said to his father: Behold, I see here the fire and wood, and where then is the lamb that is to be the burnt offering before the Lord?
 And Abraham answered his son Isaac, saying: The Lord has made choice of thee my son, to be a perfect burnt offering instead of the lamb."
-This conflicts with the biblical account, in which Abraham's response was only: "My son, God will provide himself a lamb for a burnt offering".
+This conflicts with the biblical account, in which Abraham's response was only: "My son, God will provide himself a lamb for a burnt offering."